 These are the approved course regulations for the academic year 2022/23.
 The module syllabuses may be subject to minor alterations.
 The changes with respect to the current course regulations are small and follow a University decision to make credit weightings across all faculties more uniform.

 The programme consists of a core of 3 lectured modules, the laboratory and the group project with further modules taken from the options list.
 Enough options have to be taken in order to raise the total load to at least 120 CATS credits, which is defined to be the normal load for this course.
 The maximum permitted load is 150 CATS.
-You must choose modules worth at least 22.5 CATS from the Options List A and modules worth at least 30 CATS from Option List B.
+You must choose modules worth at least 45 credits from the Options List A.

 |Core Modules||Weeks||CATS Credit|